* Swiss, German firms join in the U.S. drug price freeze

 It also said it would not increase the average net price of other medicines in its portfolio of products by more than the inflation rate annually.

-Roche said freezing prices this year was a measure to keep a lid on prices, saying its last seven new medicines were priced at a discount to rivals' existing drugs.
+Roche said it is already taking measures to help control costs, saying its last seven new medicines were priced at a discount to rivals' existing drugs.

 In 2017 it priced Ocrevus at $65,000 annually, undercutting German rival Merck KGaA's Rebif by a quarter even though Ocrevus beat Rebif in a trial. [reut.rs/2uBLGnC ]